A senior couple stands together on a bridge outdoors.

 Minimally invasive treatment options

-• Transcatheter valve and congenital heart defect procedures
+• Transcatheter valve and congenital heart defect surgeries

-Our structural heart interventional cardiologists perform valve replacements by inserting a catheter through a small incision (most commonly in the leg), threading the device through the vessel to the heart, and then implanting a new valve within the diseased valve.
-These procedures include:
+→ Our structural heart interventional cardiologists do valve replacements by inserting a catheter through a small incision (while done most commonly in the leg, here at MedStar Health, many of our interventional cardiologist use a transradial approach which goes through you’re a vessel in your wrist), threading the device through the vessel to the heart, and then implanting a new valve within the diseased valve.
+These surgeries include:

 • Transcatheter Aortic Valve Replacement (TAVR)